Jan 29, 2015Connecting Safely

 It also is a good idea for athletic trainers to periodically read their state laws regarding patient privacy.
 They vary from state to state and must be thoroughly understood.

-: As relayed in the example of the volleyball athlete's ankle sprain, it's easy--and typical--for today's student-athletes to take photos of anything and everything.
-They don't hesitate to point their phones, capture an image, and post it for all to see.
-But is it okay for an athlete's injury to become public?
+Posting Photos: As relayed in the example of the volleyball athlete’s ankle sprain, it’s easy–and typical–for today’s student-athletes to take photos of anything and everything.
+They don’t hesitate to point their phones, capture an image, and post it for all to see.
+But is it okay for an athlete’s injury to become public?

 To make sure this does not happen, we tell athletic training students that they cannot share information about any of the student-athletes.
 If they want to use an injury from our athletic training room as a case study paper, then they must get permission of the athlete and parents using their college or university release.